College & Career Readiness

 Our mission is to prepare Old Saybrook students for success in their educational endeavors and careers beyond high school.
 We will accomplish this by fostering meaningful community partnerships that support individual student learning objectives.

-Old Saybrook High School's College and Career Readiness Program is designed to provide students with opportunities to become self-aware, to be exposed to a variety of settings, as well as individuals who may serve as their mentors.
-They are able to pursue their areas of interest and to participate in long-term and in-depth experiences.
+Old Saybrook High School's College and Career Readiness Program is designed to provide students with opportunities to become self-aware, to be exposed to a variety of careers and career pathways, and to interact with individuals who may serve as their remote mentors.
+They will have opportunities to pursue growth within their areas of interest and to participate in comprehensive and individualized experiences starting in grade 9 and continuing each year.

-Help students gain the independence necessary to succeed in post-secondary endeavors
+Help students gain the independence and knowledge necessary to succeed in post-secondary endeavors.

 So far this year ...